ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% mefig "today/2021-08-07-484-Brooktondale-Road-looking-southeast" "700" /%}}
 {{% mefig "today/2021-08-07-484-Brooktondale-Road-looking-southwest" "700" /%}}

-The following is the earliest reference to the Mills' store and recounts a misadventure that took place at a time when Emily was identified as "clerk" in E. H. Mills:
+The following are some of the earliest references to the Mills' store and they recount misadventures that took place at a time when Emily was identified as "clerk" in E. H. Mills:

+{{% mefig "1896-10-14-The-Ithaca-Daily-Journal-p6" "400" /%}}
 {{% mefig "1897-03-18-ithaca-daily-journal" "400" /%}}

+The following shows that the Mills store was involved in charity while Edward was alive:

+{{% mefig "1898-03-31-The-Ithaca-Daily-Journal-p5" "400" /%}}

+{{% mefig "1904-08-29-The-Ithaca-Daily-Journal-p6" "400" /%}}

 It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills store sales journals.
 The Mills family likely always made a fairly modest, if stable, income from their small general stores.